datagrok-ai/public/help/learn/interactive-modeling.md

 The predictive modeling toolkit allows an interactive visualization tool for the models.

-There are a lot of cases when models do not have a lot of parameters and could be trained relatively fast.
-For such situation, Datagrok builds a UI for the model: it has all the parameters that model uses.
-The user has the ability to change parameters, and the model will be retrained, providing the user with visualizations
+Many classical ML models can be trained quickly.
+In these cases, Datagrok creates a UI displaying all model parameters.

+Such approach is particulary useful for quick prototyping and data analysis.
+Datagrok automatically analyses data and predictions to provide user with the most relevant models and insights.
+So, all the machine learning is done automatically.
+User then has all the tools to analyze the results and continue exploring problem with the guide of the platform.

 ![](./interactive-modeling.gif)

 ## Workflow

-To start setting up a model, we start with the data configuration.
+Model setup begins with data configuration.
 First, we select a table to work with, then we have to choose a target column and feature columns.

-When data is selected, we have established the predictive problem.
-To start working on the solution, we have to configure model engine (source of model or model architecture), and then configure model hyperparameters.
-Datagrok automatically builds a UI that updates the model when parameters are changed.
-So it allows to use Datagrok as interactive playground for modeling.
+Selecting data establishes the predictive problem.
+Next, configure the model engine (e.g., its source or architecture) and hyperparameters.
+Datagrok dynamically updates the model as parameters are adjusted.
+This makes Datagrok an interactive playground for modeling.

 ### Model autoselection and autoconfiguration

-Having access to data, Datagrok can suggest models based on the data structure.
-It suggests a list of models that match the feature columns, but also selects the best matching model from the list.
+Based on the data structure, Datagrok suggests suitable models.
+Datagrok provides a list of models that match the data and selects the best one.

 ### Tips as you go

-Datagrok analyses data that is used for the prediction and model predictions themselves.
-Based on the situation, the platform can suggest data transformations or changes to model configurations or give insights.

-Examples of such behavior include:
-* If data is imbalanced, Datagrok shows the imbalanced columns
-* For data with missing values, Datagrok suggests ignoring rows with missing values or using Missing Values Imputation
+The platform suggests data transformations, model configuration changes, or insights based on the situation.

+For example, Datagrok may:
+* Show correlated columns
+* Suggest handling of missing values
-* For binary classification, Datagrok analyses false positive and false negative errors.
+* Analyses false positive and false negative errors for binary classification problem.

 | Class imbalance | Ignore missing values | Low precision |
 |---|---|---|